[Photo Courtesy of Jacqueline Marque]

 c.
 A roll of toilet paper

 d.
-SUNBLOCK
+Sunblock

-2. A small ice chest - This must be a soft ice chest, and it cannot be bigger than a 12-pack-sized cooler.
+2. A Small Ice Chest: This must be a soft ice chest, and it cannot be bigger than a 12-pack-sized cooler.
 Inside, you can only have sealed water and ice.
 Again, no other outside drinks are allowed.

-3. A chair - You can only bring in a single, standard, collapsible chair.
+3. A Chair: You can only bring in a single, standard, collapsible chair.

-4. Blankets or ground tarps - If you are securing a spot for yourself or a group, you will want to bring in a blanket or ground tarp.
+4. Blankets or Ground Tarps: If you are securing a spot for yourself or a group, you will want to bring in a blanket or ground tarp.
 The size cannot be larger than 6 x 8 feet.
 I would also recommend picking a color or pattern that stands out.
 OR, monster flags are a great way to stake your spot and give a visual marker to come back to.
 Finding your spot once you leave it is sometimes difficult.

-Who to take to Jazz Fest:
+Who to Take to Jazz Fest

 Aside from wearing the proper clothing, choosing the right people to spend the day with is the most important thing.
 Most people would not think this is a big deal, but I feel like this can either make or break your day.
-Having a large group is always the most fun, but you have to make sure that you do not accidently allow a "Debbie Downer" into the krewe.
+Having a large group is always the most fun, but you have to make sure that you do not accidentally allow a "Debbie Downer" into the krewe.
 You do not want to be with the friend who hates crowds, hates the heat, constantly complains, doesn't want to sit on the grass, can't use a port-o-let, or generally cannot sit still and just enjoy the music, the day, and the food.
 Based on these things, I would have never invited myself to Jazz Fest!
 You also do not want to be with a category five clinger.

 You do want to be with people who can be on their own while you are grabbing beer or food.
 Bring people who are fun, relaxed, down for whatever, and have a similar plan for the day that you do—or people who do not have a plan at all.
 That's even better.
+No matter who you go with, what you wear, what you bring or drink, have fun!
+That is most important.

 1. The most readily available opportunity to potty is a port-o-let, so please be aware of that.
 There are a few actual, real, indoor bathrooms inside the grandstand area, but these are not always easy to get to and may have long lines.